WELCOME TO ANXIETY NZ TRUST

 Dr Hancock provides locum support at times throughout the year.
 Since obtaining her Diploma in Obstetrics at Waikato Hospital in 1994, she has worked s a General Practitioner in a wide variety of practices including A & E clinics and prison work.
 Dr Hancock draws on this broad experience in relating to people of all ages, nationalities and backgrounds.
 She as been working in the inner city of Auckland since 2001 and joined CityMed in 2004 as an associate.

-Charlotte first became involved with Anxiety NZ in April 2018 as a Helpline Volunteer, and was delighted to join our front desk team in January 2019.
-She is currently completing her Bachelors Degree in Psychology and Philosophy, with aspirations of further studies, and eventually a career in Mental Health.
+Charlotte first became involved with Anxiety NZ in April 2018 as a Helpline Volunteer, and joined our front desk team in January 2019.
+She has completed her Bachelors Degree in Psychology and Philosophy, with aspirations of further studies, and a career in Mental Health.
 Charlotte is passionate about helping people, and aims to approach everything she does with positivity and compassion for others.

 Brooke joined Anxiety New Zealand in early 2017 as a volunteer supporting callers on the helpline.
 She now has a duty management role on the helpline and works in reception.
-Brooke has completed her Honours in Psychology at Massey University and is working towards her Doctorate in Clinical Psychology.
+Brooke has completed her Honours in Psychology at Massey University and is engaged in a Doctorate in Clinical Psychology.
 She has a passion to understand human behaviour and to help others.
 She has experience supporting children with ADHD, autism and anxiety.
 Brooke understands visiting the Trust for the first time can feel daunting and enjoys supporting clients to feel at ease.